misiektoja/instagram_monitor/docs/anti-detection.md

 - fetch one post from a tag listed in `MY_HASHTAGS`
 - open the profile of an account followed by the session account

+Leaving `MY_HASHTAGS` empty simply skips the hashtag request.
+The other actions still run.

 By default, it performs about five of these actions over 24 hours.
 Change the limit with `DAILY_HUMAN_HITS`.

 Set `BE_HUMAN_VERBOSE = True` to log each action.